• Open Account

 PL Capital View on Infosys

-PL Capital has a BUY rating on Infosys with a target price of ₹1,900.
-At the current market price of ₹1,600, this implies an upside potential of around 35%.
+PL Capital maintains a BUY rating on Infosys with a target price of ₹1,900, implying an upside of around 37% from the current price of ₹1,391.

 For all market updates, follow PL Capital.